sutta » kn » snp » vagga4 » Sutta Nipāta 4.14

 Majjhe yathā samuddassa,

-Just as, in the mid-ocean deeps
+Just as, in the middle of the ocean,

 Ūmi no jāyatī ṭhito hoti;